TamJ38/Weather-Forecast/README.md

 ### 3. Configure Properties

-- Copy the data from the example configuration file (application.properties.example) to your application.properties file
+- Copy the data from the example configuration file (application.properties.example) to application.properties file or just rename the file to "application.properties"
 - Update the following
   ```bash
   spring.datasource.username=your_mysql_user